rbisdorff/Digraph3/docSphinx/tutorial.rst

    covering     :  0.600  # <<==
 ...

-We discover in this random digraph two initial and two terminal kernels (see above Lines 12-34).
-Notice by the way the covering values (Lines 17, 22, 28 and 33) shown by the :py:func:`digraphs.Digraph.showPreKernels` method.
-The higher this value (between 0.0 and 1.0), the more the corresponding kernel candidate makes the digraphs *laterality* apparent.
+Among the six MISs contained in this random digraph (see above Lines 3-8) we dicover two initial and two terminal kernels (Lines 12-34).
+Notice by the way the covering values (between 0.0 and 1.0) shown by the :py:func:`digraphs.Digraph.showPreKernels` method (Lines 17, 22, 28 and 33).
+The higher this value, the more the corresponding kernel candidate makes apparent the digraphs *laterality*.
 We may hence redraw the same graph by looking into the digraph via the *best covering* initial kernel candidate: the dominant choice {'3','4'} (coloured in yellow), and looking out of the digraph via the *best covering* terminal kernel candidate: the absorbent choice {'1','6'} (coloured in blue).

 >>> rd.exportGraphViz(fileName='orientedLaterality',\
 ...                   bestChoice=set(['a4', 'a3']),\